monerobook/monerobook/chapters/glossary.md

 A block is a container of transactions, with a new block being added to the blockchain once every 2 minutes on average.

 Blocks also contain a special type of transaction, the coinbase transaction, which add newly created Monero to the network.
-Blocks are created through the process of mining, and the node that successfully mines the block then broadcasts it to each of the nodes connected to it, who subsequently re-broadcast the block until the entire Monero network has received it
+Blocks are created through the process of mining, and the node that successfully mines the block then broadcasts it to each of the nodes connected to it, who subsequently re-broadcast the block until the entire Monero network has received it.

 ## Blockchain